cs-fullstack-2019-fall/project2-django-wikipedia-mandani-tech/README.md

 # Django Project: A  Wiki web application

+# I have created a CheckIn.txt for check in meetings

 Create an a Wikipedia Light web application to support multiple Wiki Post Authors.

 ### Design Requirements: